 Heart Running Route in Seattle

-Run a heart-shaped route through Seattle.
-Download the GPX for Strava, Garmin & Apple Watch. €4.99, instant download.
+Run a heart-shaped route through Seattle — the most original running route in Seattle.
+GPX for Strava, Garmin & Apple Watch. €4.99, instant download.

 Why run a heart in Seattle?